14 Sep Feel Whole

 What’s left out?

-The mega part – the big boss – is of course the inner executive, the decision-maker and driver – some call it the ego – centered in neural circuits in the prefrontal cortex, behind your forehead.
-This part is determined to a fault, running things top down, ignoring bottom-up signals of growing fatigue, irritability, burnout, and issues with others.
+The mega part – the big boss – is of course the inner executive, the decision-maker, and the driver – some call it the ego-centered in neural circuits in the prefrontal cortex, behind your forehead.
+This part is determined to a fault, running things top-down, ignoring bottom-up signals of growing fatigue, irritability, burnout, and issues with others.
 It draws on and gets wrapped up in the sequential, action-planning, language processing parts of you that are based in regions in the left side of your brain.
 (The statements here about sides of the brain are reversed for about half of all left-handed people.)
 Meanwhile, the boss part shames, disowns, and suppresses other parts of you, especially those that are softer, more vulnerable, and younger.

 But when you open to the whole of your experience, you have more information and can make better decisions.
 You perceive more fully, seeing the big picture, putting things in perspective.
 You free up energy that was spent pushing down your real feelings.
 You tune into your body, your heart.
 You’re less fixed or attached in your views.
 You recognize the good things in you and around you that you’d tuned out.
 You feel more supported, more protected.
 You take things less personally.

 You feel at home in yourself.